MicrosoftDocs/azure-docs/articles/search/cognitive-search-working-with-skillsets.md

 ## Keep enrichments in a knowledge store

-Skillsets also define a knowledge store where your enriched documents can be projected as tables or objects. {>> 'will be projected as either tables or objects' ? <<} To save your enriched data in the knowledge store, you define a set of projections of your enriched document.
+Skillsets also define a knowledge store where your enriched documents can be projected as tables or objects.
+To save your enriched data in the knowledge store, you define a set of projections of your enriched document.
 To learn more about the knowledge store see [What is knowledge store in Azure Search?](knowledge-store-concept-intro.md)

 ### Slicing projections